nikimal99/SENSE-SEnsing-Similarity-SEeing-Structure/README.md

 ├── README.md # Project overview and usage
 └── environment.yml # Conda environment with dependencies

-SENSE Configurations
+##SENSE Configurations
-Each .py file represents a distinct decentralized setting:
+Each .py file represents a distinct decentralized setting.

-Pointwise_Full.py: Full access to global anchors by all clients

-Multisite_Full.py: Each site has full local anchors; no inter-client knowledge

-Multisite_Partial.py: Partial overlap of anchors between clients

 ## Running the Full Pipeline
 To run all configurations across multiple datasets and partition settings, use the bash script:
 ./bash_sense.sh

-The script:

-Iterates over all datasets, applies IID, Balanced, and Unbalanced partitioning, runs all SENSE configurations and saves results in a structured directory: results/<dataset>/<partition_type>/<config>/output.txt
+The script iterates over all datasets, applies IID, Balanced, and Unbalanced partitioning, runs all SENSE configurations and saves results in a structured directory: results/<dataset>/<partition_type>/<config>/output.txt

 Example output path: